jobjo/popper/docs/getting_started.md

 ![image](https://user-images.githubusercontent.com/820478/116917809-0c109180-ac47-11eb-8096-1896a1d832f1.png)

 The log section now displays the sampled value `xs` for which the test failed.

-A property-based test such as the one above is run multiple times, a unit-test is only run once.
+A property-based test such as the one above is run multiple times, a simple unit-test is only run once.
 How does `check` know how to distinguish between the two?
-The answer is that a unit test does not consume any input when generating the resulting proposition.
+The answer is that a simple unit test does not consume any input when generating the resulting proposition.
 Any property-based test must consume some data for drawing (pseudo-random) samples.
 A value of type `a Sample.t` is really a *parser* that reads input from a stream of numbers (`int32` values) and produces a result of type `a`.
-By varying the input stream we feed to the parser, we get different results.
+By varying the input stream we feed to the parser, we obtain different results.

 !!! note
     Whenever a failing sample is encountered, the `check/run` function attempts to find